HttpAnimation/SteamFree/README.md

 # Steam Finder
     Script: SteamFinder/script.py
-This trys it's best to file a reandom steam app
+This tries it's best to file a random Steam app

 # ====================
-    Please note that an option to automatically add games is not included for safety reasons.
+    Just so you know, an option to add games automatically is not included for safety reasons.